KwameTaylor/kwames-zillow-zestimates-error-control/README.md

 # Kwame's Zillow Zestimates Error Control

 Welcome to my data science clustering project: **Kwame's Zillow Zestimates Error Control**!
-This project will use clustering to find the drivers of error in the zestimate of single-unit properties that were isted on Zillow in 2017.
+This project will use clustering to find the drivers of error in the Zestimate of single-unit properties that were isted on Zillow in 2017.
 I will demonstrate how this data can be used for quality control and preventing more Zestimate errors in the future.

 I plan to create an MVP and then iterate through the data science pipeline multiple times.